 Brahim Dahane continues the struggle for his people and his country.
-The major part of Western Sahara has been occupied by neigbouring Morocco since 1975, and his human rights organisation, ASVDH, cannot act freely. - We keep on working, even though we are forbidden to do so by the Moroccan authorities.
+The major part of Western Sahara has been occupied by neigbouring Morocco since 1975, and his human rights organisation, ASVDH, cannot act freely.

 A UN force is on the ground since 1991, in part to conduct a referendum on the sovereignty of Western Sahara, but Morocco refuses to respect international law.
 A large part of the population of Western Sahara has lived in refugee camps in the Algerian part of the Sahara desert since 1975.

 In December 2012, the Swedish Parliament ordered the government to acknowledge the Western Saharan state, but the government refused.

 Interview with Brahim Dahane